pixpark/gpupixel/docs/docs/en/custom/custom_target.md

 # Custom Output and Rendering

 This article explains how to implement custom output and rendering functionality by inheriting from the `Sink` base class.
-GPUPixel provides two typical implementation examples: `SinkRender` and `SinkRawData`, which we will use to illustrate the implementation process.
+GPUPixel provides two typical implementation demo: `SinkRender` and `SinkRawData`, which we will use to illustrate the implementation process.

 ## Sink Base Class